-MMBasic will print 1 meaning that the value is true and similarly the following will print 0 meaning that the expression evaluated to false.
+MMBasic will print 1 meaning that the value of the expression is true.

+Similarly the following will print 0 meaning that the expression evaluated to false.

 PRINT 30 < 20

 The IF statement does not really care about what the condition actually is, it just evaluates the condition and if the result is zero it will take that as false and if non zero it will take it as true.
 This allows for some handy shortcuts.
 For example, if BalanceCorrect is a variable that is true (non zero) when some feature of the program is correct then the following can be used to make a decision based on that value: